Unsafe water or not enough water pressure – some Finney County residents are anxious for a solution

 The Kansas Department of Health and Environment (KDHE) says there is not enough pressure to keep contaminants out of the water.

-Some homes are only receiving 4 to 5 pounds of pressure in their lines while he KDHE requires at least 20 pounds.
+Some homes are only receiving four to five pounds of pressure in their lines while he KDHE requires at least 20 pounds.

 The water problems are nothing new for the subdivisions.
 Years of hard work trying to get residents safe drinking water and adequate pressure have yet to fully solve the issues.